 The Circular Line runs from Inchicore back into Central Dublin terminating in the hub of Grand Canal Docks/Ringsend Basin; an excellent walk, and indeed the stretch also has some cycle paths.
 It is a welcome piece of heritage running right through the middle of the city with a very interesting history.
 The IWAI Dublin Branch regularly organises talks and walks along this stretch.
 The newly renovated docklands are wonderful to see and heritage sites such as the Graving Docks where many of the old trading boats where built can be viewed.
 For more interest in the old boats, go the Heritage Boating Association

 This is currently a dry section of the Grand Canal.
 There are two groups actively campaigning and working on restoring the bridges and the canal; the Kilbeggan Harbour group and the Ballycommon Canal Renewal Group.
 In the meantime, walkers and cyclists can enjoy this wonderful stretch from Ballycommon to the restored buildings in Kilbeggan Harbour.
-Good news in 2019 is the Greenway is planned to go from Ballycommon on the Grand to the Harbour in Kilbeggan.
+Good is the Greenway extends from Ballycommon on the Grand to the Harbour in Kilbeggan.

 Grand Canal – Barrow Line

 Meandering from the historic boating yard at Lowtown to the town of Athy, the Grand stretches south.
-Through old boating stops that thrived when this was the main transport artery from Waterford to Dublin, much of the towpath is walkable.
+Through old boating stops that thrived when this was the main transport artery from Waterford to Dublin, this is the Barrow Blueway from Robertstown to Athy.
 The canal passes through the towns of Rathangan, Monasterevan and Vicarstown before joining the River Barrow at Athy.

 Near Lowtown is the Miltown Feeder, the main source of water for the Grand Canal from the Pollardstown Fens.
 The Pollardstown Fens are reputed to be the largest calcereous spring fed fens in Ireland with an eco-system that stretches back 13,000 years.
 These fens are best known internationally for their extensive areas of fen vegetation and the fact that they support a number of rare and threatened plant species.
 There are walkways, including a boardwalk, where the fens can be observed.

 The last stretch of the Royal Canal was officially reopened in 2010, making it now navigable all the way from Dublin to Clondra near Tarmonbarry on the Shannon for the first time since the late 1950s.
 The canal passes through north Dublin, Maynooth, Moyvalley, Mullingar, Abbeyshrule and other small villages.
-The Royal Canal Way runs the entire length, and to make it easy for the walker to do a stretch at a time, the main Dublin-Sligo railway passes alongside the canal for many kilometres.
-Much of this can also be covered on a bike.
+The Royal Greenway which opened in 2021, has proven to be hugely successful with walkers and cyclists.
+The main Dublin-Sligo railway passes alongside the canal for many kilometres.
 The heritage aspect, waiting for many to discover, is amazing, bringing one back to the trading days.
-Great progress has been made on the Greenway in Meath with plans to complete the sections in Longford and Westmeath in 2019.

 There is active campaigning for the restoration of the navigation on the Royal’s missing link, the Longford Branch, with some positive results in 2012.
 There is a path from its junction with the Royal into Longford town.